AutoTubeApp/autotube.app/content/docs/setup-ipfs-server.md

 systemctl start ipfs
 ```
 We are done!
 Our IPFS node is now up and running 🍾
-Hum yes but we need to configure the node to be accessible from the outside.
+Hum yes, but we need to configure the node to be accessible from the outside.
 To do that, we will use [Caddy server](https://caddyserver.com/) as a reverse proxy.
-But before, even if it's useless for now, here is how tu update your IPFS node to the latest version:
+But before, even if it's useless for now, here is how to update your IPFS node to the latest version:

 ### How to update the IPFS node ?
 To update the IPFS node, we will use [ipfs-update](http://docs.ipfs.io.ipns.localhost:8082/install/ipfs-updater/#install-update) binary.
-First, we need to install it:
+First, install it:
 ```shell
 cd /tmp
 wget https://dist.ipfs.io/ipfs-update/v1.7.1/ipfs-update_v1.7.1_linux-amd64.tar.gz